 - We have an excellent reputation – If you read the reviews that have been left by our past customers, you will be left in no doubt that we are the best choice for you.
 We have an outstanding reputation in the industry, which is built on foundations of quality and honesty.

-- We are easy to get in touch with – All you need to do is dial 0800 073 8801.
-This is our legal helpline and the lines are open seven days per week.
+- We are easy to get in touch with – Our legal helpline is open 24 hours a day, 7 days per week.
 You will be able to ask any questions you have and get updates on your case.

 We hope that you have found all of the information you need in this guide.
 Nevertheless, if you still require further details, please use the links below:

 Fatal Accident Guide To Claiming – If someone you love has lost his or her life due to a motorcycle accident, you can use this link to find out whether or not you can claim compensation for a fatal accident.

 Road Traffic Accident Claims – Our guide to claiming compensation when you have been involved in a road traffic accident.

 Ageas Motorcycle Insurance Claims Guide – How To Claim Compensation Against Ageas Insurance

 GOV – Think Campaign – This link takes you to a UK Government website for the campaign THINK!, which is all about road safety.
 This section, in particular, is about motorcycles.

 NHS Guide to Broken Bones – a guide that walks you through a variety of broken bone injuries, such as a wrist injury, leg injury or arm injury.

 The UK Government’s Road Traffic Accident Statistics – the UK government’s latest statistics on road traffic accidents.

 Below, you can find the answers to some of the most frequently asked questions when it comes to motorcycle accident claims.